hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/grounding.md

 In this example, a also possesses positive polarity: if the formula was true when a was false, it must also be true when a is true.

 On the other hand, c has a negative polarity because changing c from true to false can only make the statement "more false".
-If can't become true if it wasn't true before.
+It can't become true if it wasn't true before.

 Sub-expressions can also have double polarity.
 For example, consider the formula a <=> b In this example, a has double polarity, because making a true could cause the formula to become false when it was true before, but it could also cause the
 ---
+formula to become true when it wasn't before.

+Grounding is disallowed when the quantified expression has double polarity in the rule.
+For example, the following is disallowed, because the forall statement has double polarity. cvl rule r { ... assert (forall uint x . f(x) &gt; 0) &lt;=&gt; y; }

+In many cases you can split a rule with a quantifier in a double-polarity position into multiple rules with single-polarity quantifiers.
+For example, the above assertion could be split into two rules:

+cvl rule r1 { ... assert (forall uint x . f(x) &gt; 0) =&gt; y; }
+rule r2 { ... assert y =&gt; (forall uint x . f(x) &gt; 0); }

+Verifying r1 and r2 is logically equivalent to verifying r, but the quantified expression appears with single polarity in each of the two rules.

-## Quantifier Grounding
+Quantifier Grounding

-Quantified expressions are a very powerful tool for writing specifications, but they can also lead to incredibly long running times.
+Quantified expressions <quantifier> are a very powerful tool for writing specifications, but they can also lead to incredibly long running times.
 For this reason, the Prover uses an approximation called "grounding".

 It is not possible to ground every expression perfectly.
-While grounding is sound (i.e. it will not allow a rule to be verified if it is not true), there are cases where it may generate counterexamples even for rules that should pass.
+While grounding is <term>sound (i.e. it will not allow a rule to be verified if it is not true), there are cases where it may generate <term>counterexamples even for rules that should pass.
 For example, a counterexample may not obey a require statement that contains a quantifier.

-You can prevent spurious counterexamples by turning off grounding (by passing -smt_groundQuantifiers), but without grounding the Prover may run considerably slower, and is likely to time out.
+You can prevent spurious counterexamples by turning off grounding (by passing <ref>-smt_groundQuantifiers), but without grounding the Prover may run considerably slower, and is likely to time out.

 The remainder of this document explains grounding in more detail, and lists the specific kinds of quantified expressions that may lead to spurious counterexamples.
 We also include some suggestions for rewriting your quantified statements to avoid spurious counterexamples.

-## How grounding works
+How grounding works

-Quantifier grounding transforms a quantified statement into a series of non-quantified statements.
-For example, suppose a specification contains the following ghost axiom:
+Quantifier grounding transforms a <term>quantified <quantifier> statement into a series of non-quantified statements.
+For example, suppose a specification contains the following <ref>ghost axiom <ghost-axioms>:

 cvl ghost f(uint x) returns (mathint) { init_state axiom forall uint x . f(x) == 0 }